ThiagoBfim/SOLID-OCR/tasks-en.md

 1. Create an endpoint to receive an image and extract text from it using OCR (Optical Character Recognition).

-2. We want to evolve to support both Google and Claudinary services.
+2. We want to evolve to support both Google and Cloudinary services.
-   If the Claudinary service is unavailable, the request should be made to Google.
+   If the Cloudinary service is unavailable, the request should be made to Google.